microsoft/MicrosoftLearnStudentAmbassadors/README.md

 Download here.
 Student Ambassador One Pager.pdf (last updated January 2024)

 ## 💡 Tips to deliver a presentation
 A Lunch and Learn style or an After Hours session works well with students.
-The content can combine a Microsoft Learn Student Ambassador program information session with a technical talk to showcase the learning possibilities and students can unlock their potential with the Microsoft Learn Student Ambassador program.
+The content can combine a Microsoft Learn Student Ambassador program information session with a technical talk to showcase the learning possibilities and how students can unlock their potential with the program.

-If you do not want to host your own event, you may want to leverage an existing community event or lecture to provide a quick overview on the program for attendees and follow up with a call to action.
+If you do not want to host your own event, you may want to consider talking at an existing community event, user group session, bootcamp or university lecture to provide a short overview on the program for attendees and follow up with a call to action.

 **1. Host a talk**